 The tube then exits continuously from the machine and is composed of interwoven fibres.

-The performances of tubular manufacturing constructed with the Sheet wrapping are significantly superior to one that is constructed with the procedure of Filament winding.
-Indeed, it is much superior to one constructed with Pull winding.
-At an equal stiffness, a tube in Filament winding has a weight, at least, 30% superior to that of a tube in Wrapping, and as a consequence is an inferior critical speed.
+The performances of tubular manufacture made with the Sheet wrapping technology are significantly superior to one that is made with the procedure of Filament winding.
+Indeed, it is much superior to the one made with Pull winding.
+At an equal stiffness, a tube in Filament winding has a weight, at least, 30% superior to that of a tube in Sheet wrapping, and as a consequence it has an inferior critical speed.